The most advanced treatments in cosmetic, restorative, and preventive dentistry.

 We use modern technology to detect decay in the earliest stages, saving and preserving your teeth.

-Regular cleanings are an important part of Dr. Heller’s preventative approach to oral health and dental wellness.
+Regular cleanings are an important part of Dr. Heller’s preventive approach to oral health and dental wellness.
 We use modern technology to optimize the long term health of teeth and gums, and detect any decay in the earliest stages.
 While other practices embrace the likelihood of patients needing to repair and replace teeth, Dr. Heller and his hygiene team is especially focused on treating compromised teeth at the first sign of decay.

 A crown (or “cap”) can be created to restore its shape, size, and strength of a tooth.